mafintosh/hypercore-archiver/README.md

 #### `ar.get(key, callback)`

-Get the feed or archive for a given key.
+Get the feed(s) for a given key.
+Callback will return `(err, feed)`.
+If the key is an archive, the callback returns `callback(err, metadataFeed, contentFeed)` which can be used in hyperdrive to create an archive.

 #### `var stream = ar.list([callback])`